Robinlovelace/open-gat/README.md

 Leeds the Masters module Sustainable Spatial Planning and Analysis ([SSPA](https://github.com/ITSLeeds/SSPA)) is focussed on GIS skills for transport planning (declaration of interest: I teach on this module), and there are even dedicated 3 year degrees Transport Geography.
-Before proceeding with the main task of this paper, to review new tools for this growing ‘trade’, it is worth first taking a step back to think about the key policy drivers of 21<sup>st</sup> century transport planning.

 The paper outlines the relationship between geographic analysis and transport planning, in relation to the history of geographic thinking in